The speed of application development and delivery is where the industry’s success lies in modern IT.

 Kubernetes is a container orchestration platform that automates many tasks in deploying and managing containers at scale.
 It provides a way to deploy and manage containerized applications across a cluster of machines, providing high scalability and availability.
 However, Kubernetes can be complex to set up and manage, especially for organizations without a dedicated DevOps team.

 This is where Kubernetes-as-a-Service comes in.
 KaaS providers offer managed Kubernetes clusters that handle many of the complexities of running Kubernetes at scale.
-Kubernetes as a Service (KaaS) is a technology solution that offers expert support in Kubernetes (K8) services, helping customers shift to cloud-native-enabled K8-based platforms and also managing the lifecycle of Kubernetes clusters.
+Kubernetes as a Service (KaaS) is a technology solution that offers expert support in Kubernetes services, helping customers transition to cloud-native, Kubernetes-based platforms and manage the lifecycle of Kubernetes clusters.

-This primarily includes the migration of workloads to K8 clusters along with their deployment, management and maintenance on the consumer data center.
+This primarily includes migrating workloads to Kubernetes clusters and deploying, managing, and maintaining them in the consumer data center.

 Useful link: Managing Kubernetes Applications Through Terraform and AWS EKS